CSC231-WCU/csc231/index.md

 >
 > ### Artifacts used to demonstrate Student Learning Outcomes:
 > - Assignments: In writing and running programs and measuring execution performances, students will be assessed on SLO1.
+>   - Writing introductory C codes that demonstrate understanding of the language.
 >   - Writing C codes that demonstrate understanding and the ability to manipulate
 >   the byte-representation of different data types (int, float, char …).
 >   - Demonstrate understanding by writing corresponding C codes that would translate
 >   to segment of Assembler codes given by the assignment.
->   - Demonstrate understanding of the x86 processor architecture by writing Assembler
->   codes that would perform specific tasks for this type of processor.
 >   - Perform calculations to demonstrate understanding the tradeoff in accessing
 >   data stored in various memory levels, ranging from CPU cache to physical hard drives.
 >   - Write a program that calls external programs and data files to demonstrate